grumpyjames/birding-almanac/features/a-200-bird-year/part-05-north-norfolk-surprise.md

 to Norfolk is hastily planned; we'll do our usual trip of picking up a car from Stansted Airport and driving the rest of the way.

+This entry covers the Saturday of that weekend (27th January 2018); enough happened to merit separate entries for each day.

-Pronoun guidance: as ever, AB1 is the nominated driver.
+Pronoun guidance: as ever, AB1 is the designated driver.

 #### An inauspicious hostelry